 Orlistat is a weight loss aid available in over-the-counter (OTC) medicines that help promote weight loss in overweight adults when used in combination with a reduced-calorie and low-fat diet.

 Orlistat is approved by the U.S. Food and Drug Administration (FDA) and is safe and effective when used according to the Drug Facts label.
-The active ingredient orlistat works by preventing the absorption of some of the fat you eat.
-Because orlistat can also reduce the absorption of some vitamins, it is important to take a multivitamin once a day while taking this medicine.

 - Orlistat is only intended for use in adults 18 years and older.

 - You should follow a well-balanced, reduced-calorie, low-fat diet.

 - As the fat passes out of the body, bowel changes may occur.

 - You may get gas with oily spotting, loose stools, or more frequent stools that may be hard to control.

 - Eating a low-fat diet lowers the chance of bowel changes.

 - Exercise is encouraged.
 However, you should speak with your healthcare provider before beginning any exercise program.